Using J.K. Rowling’s Plotting Chart

 You will notice, if you have read Harry Potter and the Order of the Phoenix, that this plot chart does not follow the actual plot exactly.
 That’s another important lesson to keep in mind here.
 Just because you write it down in your plot chart does not necessarily mean that you need to stick to it.
 In fact, having a plot chart like this can give you more confidence when it comes to allowing your characters take a detour.
 Characters can often have a mind of their own, and letting them go their own way sometimes works out very well for the story.
 If you have a chart like this, then you can always bring them back on track.

 The bottom line is that while some writers like to write by the seat of their pants without any plot whatsoever, and others like to plan out everything in great detail far in advance, there is a way to do both by finding middle ground between these two extremes.
 You can create a loose plot and then allow your characters the freedom to move around through your story.
+Even if you just write Harry Potter Fanfiction, you should get a lot of use out of this method.
 There is no doubt that a chart like this can be useful in that regard.
 There can also be no doubt that JK Rowling has been able to use this device to become the most successful children’s author ever.